key4hep/k4EDM4hep2LcioConv/doc/LCIO2EDM4hep.md

 # Integrated use of conversion
 The functions can be used integrated, making the conversion a two step process.
-Step one is converting the data and step two being the resolving of therelations and filling of subset collection.
+Step one is converting the data and step two being the resolving of the relations and filling of subset collection.

-There exists a convert function for every collection not of `LCRelation` type (e.g. [`convertReconstructedParticle`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h)).
-These need to be called before the relations can be handled, since they fill the maps linking the particle in LCIO to their edm4HEP equivalents.
-Every type has a seperate map.
-The maps are grouped in a struct for ease of use.
-They can be defined and stored seperatly.
+There exists a conversion function for every collection that is not of `LCRelation` type (e.g. [`convertReconstructedParticle`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h)).
+These need to be called before the relations can be handled, since they fill the maps linking the particle in LCIO to their EDM4hep equivalents.
+Every type has a separate map.
+The maps are grouped in the `LcioEdmTypeMapping` struct for ease of use.
+It is also possible to use them directly without the helper struct.
 The order in which the data is converted does not matter because converting data and resolving relations are two differet steps that are carried out in sequence.
-Subset collections are also handled at the same step as relations using the fuction [`fillSubset`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).
-Alternatively [`handleSubsetColl`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h) can also be called to convert a Subset Collection.
-This way the unique pointers can be obtained directly.
+Subset collections are  handled similar to relations using the fuction [`fillSubset`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).
+Internally this simply forwards to [`handleSubsetColl`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h) which handles all the type details and can obviously also be used directly.

-The OneToMany and OnToOne Relations can be resolved using [`resolveRelations`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).
-There is a resolveRelations function for each type.
+The OneToMany and OneToOne Relations can be resolved using [`resolveRelations`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).
+There is a resolveRelations function for each type. `LCRelation` only exist in LCIOand there conversion is limited to what is available in EDM4hep.
+They use the `"FromType"` and `"ToType"` collection parameters to get the necessary type information.

-The AssociationCollections in EDM4hep are then created using [`createAssociations`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h), the exception here are the CaloHitContributions.
-Since they are part of the SimCalorimeterHits in LCIO while being a seperate Association in EDM4hep.
+The AssociationCollections in EDM4hep are then created using [`createAssociations`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).

+`CaloHitContributions` are treated separately, since they are part of the SimCalorimeterHits in LCIO while being a their own data type in EDM4hep.
 They are created by [`createCaloHitContributions`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).

 The EventHeader Colletion can be created using [`EventHeaderCollection`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).

 Particle IDs are converted during the conversion of the the reconstructed Particle collection.